LiamWray00/SOAR-Automation-n8n/Journal/Day-4.md

 ---

 ## Journal
 Configured Wazuh's ossec.conf to forward alerts to n8n via webhook.
-Two critical config issues hit back to back — the integration block was placed after the closing `</ossec_config>` tag which broke XML parsing and crashed the manager, and the integration name `custom-webhook` isn't recognized by Wazuh — changed to `shuffle` which is a supported name for custom webhooks.
+Two critical config issues hit back-to-back.
+The integration block was placed after the closing `</ossec_config>` tag which broke XML parsing and crashed the manager, and the integration name `custom-webhook` isn't recognized by Wazuh so it had to be changed to `shuffle` which is a supported name for custom webhooks.

 Initial alert level threshold of 3 flooded n8n with hundreds of executions per minute.
 Raised to 7 to filter to meaningful security alerts only.